gaps-closure/emu/design-notes.md

 rm -rf zc-master master.zip
 ```

 5) Copy IP addressing Plans (but not yet configure) into the VM.
-The coniguration plans are in the emulator conifg directory.
+The plans are in the emulator/conifg directory.
 Note the order and names of interfaces are different for different architecture (e.g., x86 'config/qemu_config_netplan_core_x86.txt' vs ARM 'qemu_config_netplan_core_arm.txt').
 All IP addresses assume the node is an orange envlave gateway.
 These will be customized when coniguring for specific CORE nodes - as described in the next (Create Node Snapshots) section.

 ```
 cd /home/closure